-Stay tuned for announcements for Tenzin's new album slated be released in the Fall of 2018,
+Stay tuned for announcements for Tenzin's new album slated be released in early of 2019,

 recorded at Black Bear Studios with Rosie Newton (violin and vocals), Joey Arcuri (double bass),